ding-lab/exportGDC/E_globus_from_storage1/README.md

+# Previous work

+See /gscuser/mwyczalk/projects/Globus/README.md for details of preliminary work

+# Making a batch file

+A batch file is needed for input into the copy process.
+This consists of a modified UUID list.

 Format for batch file input:
 ```
 --recursive 0149a1bf-30e0-41c3-994d-70bb82818c4d 0149a1bf-30e0-41c3-994d-70bb82818c4d
 ```

-## Configuration
+# Configuration

+Need to edit configuration file `globus_copy.config.sh`

 In a globus transfer it is helpful to think of three independent systems:
-* GLOBUS_SYS - this is the system where execution of these scripts is taking place
+* `GLOBUS_SYS` - this is the system where execution of these scripts is taking place
-* SOURCE_SYS - source of globus transfer
+* `SOURCE_SYS` - source of globus transfer
-* DEST_SYS   - target of globus transfer
+* `DEST_SYS`   - target of globus transfer

-Configuration of paths and other parameters in globus_copy.config.sh is with respect to these
+Configuration of paths and other parameters in `globus_copy.config.sh` is with respect to these

 ## Activation